How to Find The Right Diet For You

-“I’m not an expert, self-proclaimed or otherwise.
-My advice comes from the books and studies I read and attempt to understand.
-I’m an amateur sleuth, scrounging the library and Internet for clues on the best diet for my family and me.
-Each day, I write about what I’m learning and share it with others.”
+“I’m not an expert, self-proclaimed or otherwise… I’m an amateur sleuth, scrounging the library and Internet for clues on the best diet for my family and me.”

 Why not become an amateur sleuth with me?
 Start digging through the research, validating the sources, and comparing competing studies.

 Don’t ever think you’ll definitively answer the question of the right diet for you.
 Keep seeking dietary truth – and have fun exploring!

 As to my latest findings?

 Check-in tomorrow for my thoughts on the debate raging over egg and cholesterol research.
 It may be one topic in a million, but together, we may uncover enough evidence to help us live healthy to 100!